BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/music-theory/3-scales.md

 $$G_\text{major} = (8, 10, 12, 1, 3, 5, 7) = (\text{G, A, B, C, D, E, F#})$$

-and transposing it by 7 semitones downwards gives results in
+and transposing it by 7 semitones downwards results in

 $$F_\text{major} = (6, 8, 10, 11, 1, 3, 5) = (\text{F, G, A, A#, C, D, E}).$$